CHATHAM COUNTY SCHOOLS Visa Sponsorship Jobs USA

 MINIMUM STANDARDS REQUIRED TO PERFORM RESPONSIBILITIES

-Data Conception: Requires the ability to compare and/or judge the readily observable, functional, structural, or composite characteristics (whether similar to or divergent from obvious standards) of data, people or things.
-Requires the ability to compare and/or judge the readily observable, functional, structural, or composite characteristics (whether similar to or divergent from obvious standards) of data, people or things.
+Data Conception: Requires the ability to compare and/or judge the readily observable, functional, structural or composite characteristics (whether similar or divergent from obvious standards) of data, people or things.

 Interpersonal Communication: Requires the ability to speak and/or signal people to convey or exchange information.
-Includes receiving instructions, assignments and/or directions from superiors, and communicating information and instructions to students and other persons.
+Includes giving instructions, assignments or directions to subordinates or assistants.

-Language Ability: Requires the ability to read a variety of correspondence, reports, handbooks, forms, lists, etc. Requires the ability to prepare correspondence, simple reports, forms, instructional materials, etc., using prescribed format.
-Requires the ability to speak to people with poise, voice control and confidence.
+Language Ability: Requires the ability to read a variety of correspondence, reports, forms, strategic plans, etc. Requires the ability to prepare correspondence, reports, forms, evaluations, budgets, etc., using prescribed formats and conforming to all rules of punctuation, grammar, diction, and style.
+Requires the ability to speak before groups of people with poise, voice control and confidence.

 Verbal Aptitude: Requires the ability to record and deliver information, to explain procedures, to follow oral and written instructions.
-Must be able to communicate effectively and efficiently in Standard English.
+Must be able to communicate effectively and efficiently in standard English.

-Numerical Aptitude: Requires the ability to utilize mathematical formulas; to add and subtract; and to utilize decimals and percentages.
+Numerical Aptitude: Requires the ability to utilize mathematical formulas; to add and subtract; multiply and divide; utilize decimals and percentages; and to apply the principles of algebra, descriptive statistics and statistical inference.

 Form/Spatial Aptitude: Requires the ability to inspect items for proper length, width and shape.

-Motor Coordination: Requires the ability to coordinate hands and eyes rapidly and accurately in using office equipment.
+Motor Coordination: Requires the ability coordinate hands and eyes rapidly and accurately in using office equipment.

-Manual Dexterity: Requires the ability to handle a variety of office machines, etc.
+Manual Dexterity: Requires the ability to handle a variety of items such as office equipment and hand tools.
+Must have minimal levels of eye/hand/foot coordination.

-Color Discrimination: Requires the ability to differentiate between colors and shades of color.
+Color Discrimination: Does not require the ability to differentiate between colors and shades of color.

 Interpersonal Temperament: Requires the ability to deal with people beyond giving and receiving instructions.
-Must be adaptable to performing under stress and when confronted with persons acting under stress.
+Must be adaptable to performing under stress and when confronted with emergency situations.

-Physical Communication: Requires the ability to talk and/or hear: (talking: expressing or exchanging ideas by means of spoken words; hearing: perceiving nature of sounds by ear).
-Hearing a forced whispered voice in the better ear at a distance of five feet is considered adequate hearing.
+Physical Communication: Requires the ability to talk and hear: (Talking: expressing or exchanging ideas by means of spoken words.
+Hearing: perceiving nature of sounds by ear.)
 Must be able to communicate via telephone.

 KNOWLEDGE, SKILLS, AND ABILITIES

-- Ability to operate equipment.
+- Ability to work with adult learners.

 TERMS OF EMPLOYMENT

-Full-time for ten months
+Full-time for ten (10) months

 Salary based on state and local salary schedules